Temp Mail Logo

 Grade A (90-100)

-MX present, SPF with -all, DMARC with reject or quarantine, DKIM key found, not disposable.
+MX present, SPF -all, DMARC p=reject or quarantine, DKIM verified, not disposable.
+Fully authenticated domain.

 Grade B (75-89)

-Missing MX records, no SPF or DMARC, or confirmed disposable domain.
+Critical gaps.
+Missing MX records, no SPF or DMARC, or a confirmed disposable/throwaway domain.

 Grade reference